 When can I cancel my AAA car insurance policy?

 AAA car insurance has a flexible cancellation policy.
 Cancel your coverage at any time, and you’ll receive a prorated refund on your premiums.

 But remember that car insurance is a legal requirement in most states.
 If you’re planning to continue driving, you’ll want to have a new policy in place before your policy expires.

 How do I avoid paying AAA’s cancellation fees?

-AAA doesn’t charge a cancellation fee for car insurance.
-If you’re canceling your AAA membership as well, a $10 cancellation fee applies to certain regions.
+The 10% fee is calculated on a prorated basis.
+You’ll be charged 10% of what you would owe for the remainder of your policy.
 Read the fine print of your policy or contact a local agent to find out if you’ll be subject to that fee.

 How can I cancel my policy?